LeadWoods0902/DandD_Nightmare_Plague/Campaign Goals.md

 - Retrieve his axe

 ## Jasper
--
+- Deal

 ## Mazikeen
-- Regain her memory
-- Uncover the truth around her current state of being
+- Regain her memory and uncover the truth around her current state of being
 - Revenge or Absolution regarding the death of her father
+- Uncover the significance of the trident
+	- Deal with the trident

 ## Duska
 - Find the source of the Coeden